 6- Rarely, muscle loss in the little and ring fingers may occur

-What are the Causes of Ulnar Neuropathy?
+What’s the Causes of Ulnar Neuropathy?

 Ulnar Neuropathy usually occurs when the triceps muscles face overuse and repetitive stress.
 Stressed and overused triceps muscles cause inflammation, which in turn may lead to entrapment of the ulnar nerve.